emqx/blog/en/202108/connecting-to-emqx-cloud-with-mqttfx.md

 ### Log

-In the log, we can view the interaction process between MQTT.fx and EMQ X Cloud, such as topic subscription, message publish, message reception, etc.:
+In the log, we can view the interaction process between MQTT.fx and EMQX Cloud, such as topic subscription, message publish, message reception, etc.:

 ![MQTT.fx Logs](https://static.emqx.net/images/cc3b9ee768d37b6cce66316135db261c.png)

 ### SSL/TLS connection

-We take CA self-signed service as an example to show how to enable SSL protocol to connect to EMQ X Cloud.
+We take CA self-signed service as an example to show how to enable SSL protocol to connect to EMQX Cloud.

 Open the settings, fill in the Broker Address and Broker Port (`broker.emqx.io` and `8883` respectively) like normal connections, select the `SSL/TLS` item, select the TLSv1.2 protocol, check CA signed server certificate , and then select the application, as shown in the figure below: